Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow. With AML, the bone marrow makes abnormal blood cells including:

 - Easy bruising or bleeding

-The doctor will ask about your child’s symptoms and medical history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
 The doctor will check for swelling of the liver, spleen, and lymph nodes.
+The child may be referred to a cancer doctor.

 - Blood tests